nickc1/skedm/docs/index.rst

 For a more complete background, I suggest checking out `Nonlinear Analysis by Kantz`_ as well as `Practical implementation of nonlinear time series methods: The TISEAN package`_.

+This software is useful both for forecasting and exploring underlying dynamical processes in a broad range of systems.
+The target audience is also wide-ranging as the software can be used to explore any dynamical system.
+Previous work using similar analyses has explored `ecological systems`_, `physical systems`_, and `physiological applications`_.

 .. toctree::